-Neovascular age-related macular degeneration (n-AMD) is the leading global cause of severe loss of vision in patients aged over 50 years.
-The abnormal growth of abnormal vessels, choroidal neovascularization (CNV) induced by vascular endothelial growth factor (VEGF) leads accumulation of subretinal fluid (SRF), macular edema, intraretinal cysts, and pigment epithelium detachment (PED).
-The clinical application of anti-VEGF agents has markedly changed the treatment of n-AMD since the 2000s.1-2 There are three clinically available agents: ranibizumab (Lucentis; Genentech, Inc., South San Francisco, CA), a recombinant antibody fragment that binds all active forms of VEGF-A; bevacizumab (Avastin; Genentech, Inc., South San Francisco, CA), a recombinant humanized full-length antibody that also binds all active isoforms of VEGF, and relatively newer agent aflibercept (Eylea; Regeneron, Inc., Tarrytown, NY) approved for the treatment of wet AMD.
-Aflibercept (AFL) binds to more isoforms of the VEGF-receptor in addition to stronger affinity for VEGF.
-It also binds to VEGF-B and placental growth factor along with VEGF-A and has a longer half-life compared with the other agents.3-4The VEGF Trap-Eye: the Investigation of Efficacy and Safety in Wet (VIEW) 1 and 2 studies were well-controlled, head-to-head trials evaluating the efficacy and safety of AFL when administered monthly, and 2.0 mg every 8 weeks after three initial monthly doses in comparison with monthly ranibizumab.
-5 Non-inferiority of AFL to ranibizumab in vision maintenance at 52 weeks as a primary end point was achieved.
+Neovascular age-related macular degeneration (n-AMD) is the leading global cause of severe vision loss in patients aged over 50 years.
+The abnormal growth of abnormal vessels, choroidal neovascularization (CNV), induced by vascular endothelial growth factor (VEGF) leads to an accumulation of subretinal fluid (SRF), macular edema, intraretinal cysts, and pigment epithelium detachment (PED).
+The clinical application of anti-VEGF pharmaceutics hasmarkedly changed the treatment of n-AMD since the 2000s.1-2 There are three clinically available agents: ranibizumab (Lucentis; Genentech, Inc., South San Francisco, CA), as a recombinant antibody fragment that binds all active forms of VEGF-A; bevacizumab (Avastin; Genentech, Inc., South San Francisco, CA) as a recombinant humanized full-length antibody that also binds all active isoforms of VEGF, and partially newer approved affibercept (Eylea; Regeneron, Inc., Tarrytown, NY) for the treatment of wet AMD.
+Aflibercept (AFL) binds to more isoforms of the VEGF-receptor in addition to having a stronger binding affinity for VEGF.
+It also binds to VEGF-B and placental growth factor besides VEGF-A, and has a longer half-life compared with the other agents.3-4The VEGF Trap-Eye: the Investigation of Efficacy and Safety in Wet (VIEW) 1 and 2 studies were well-controlled, head-to-head trials evaluating the efficacy and safety of AFL when administered monthly, and 2.0 mg every 8 weeks after three initial monthly doses in comparison with monthly ranibizumab.5 Non-inferiority of AFL to ranibizumab in vision maintenance at 52 weeks as a primary end point was achieved.
 There was a favorable safety profile for both.

-Serous and fibrovascular PEDs are often resistant or incompletely responsive to anti-VEGF treatment; thus, some studies reported that the presence of PED was a poor prognostic factor in AMD.6 AFL is considered to be more effective in PEDs and persistent fluid, which is attributed to tachyphylaxis or tolerance due to long-term treatment.
+Serous and fibrovascular PEDs are often resistant or incompletely responsive to anti-VEGF treatment, thus some studies reported that the presence of PED was a poor prognostic factor in AMD.6 AFL is considered to be more effective in PEDs and persistent fluid, which is attributed to tachyphylaxis or tolerance due to long-term treatment.
 The aim of this study was to investigate the results of a pro re nata (PRN) regimen of AFL treatment in patients with n-AMD and PED.